Resonances in Exotic $^7$He Nucleus within the No-Core Shell Model: scattering

-Next, for the phase shift parameterization, we should select only the results obtained with large enough~$N_{\max}$ and in the ranges of~$\hbar\Omega$ values for each~$N_{\max}$ where the phase shifts converge, at least, approximately.
-Phase shift convergence means that the phase shifts~$\delta_{\ell}(E_{i})$ obtained with different~$N_{\max}^{i}$ and~$\hbar\Omega^{i}$ values form a single smooth curve as a function of energy.
-Our method for the selection of the NCSM results is described in detail with numerous illustrations in Refs.~\mbox{\cite{SSHORSE, SSHORSE_PEPAN, Blkh, Blokh, PEPAN2, SSHORSE-K, tetran}}.
+Next, for the effective range function parametrization, we should select only the results obtained with large enough~$N_{\max}$ and in the ranges of~$\hbar\Omega$ values for each~$N_{\max}$ where the phase shifts converge, at least, approximately.
+The phase shift convergence means that the phase shifts~$\delta_{\ell}(E_{i})$ obtained with different~$N_{\max}$ and~$\hbar\Omega$ values form a single smooth curve as a function of energy.
+In the right panel of Fig.~\ref{Fig:n-6He32m_Daej}, {we see} that the phase shifts~$\delta_{\ell}(E_{i})$ tend to form a smooth curve as~$N_{\max}$ increases in a range of moderate energies which correspond to moderate~$\hbar\Omega$ values.
+The phase shifts~$\delta_{\ell}(E_{i})$ obtained with small enough~$N_{\max}$ deviate {significantly} from this single curve in large energy {intervals.
+Correspondingly, } the phase shifts obtained even with large~$N_{\max}$ at small energies corresponding to small~$\hbar\Omega$ values before the minima of the $\hbar\Omega$ dependences of~$E^{N_{\max}}_{i}$ also deviate from the phase shift curve formed by the NCSM results from other~$N_{\max}$ values.

-We illustrate in Fig.~\ref{Fig:n-6He_Daej_convergence} the convergence of the $n{-}{^6\rm He}$ elastic scattering phase shifts for the $5/2^{-}$ state.
-The energies~$E_{i}$ selected from the results of NCSM calculations with~$N^{i}_{\max}=12$, 14 and~16 generate a set of the phase shifts~$\delta_{1}(E_{i})$ shown by closed symbols which approximately form a single smooth curve.
-The SS-HORSE parameterization of all these selected $5/2^{-}$ phase shifts~$\delta_{1}(E_{i})$ (solid curve) accurately describes them.

-We present in Fig.~\ref{Fig:n-6He_Daej_convergence} also the parameterizations fitted to the NCSM eigenenergies from the selection obtained individually with each of these three $N_{\max}^{i}$ values.
-These three parameterizations nearly coincide up to approximately 10~MeV which is the largest of the NCSM eigenenergies included in the fit.
-In particular, these parameterizations are nearly indistinguishable in the resonance region.
-As a result, we obtain very similar resonance energies~$E_{r}$ and widths~$\Gamma$ with all these parameterizations (see columns labeled 12, 14, 16 and $12{\div}16$ in Table~\ref{Tab:convergence32mDaej}).

-To further elucidate the convergence trends, we present in Fig.~\ref{Fig:n-6He_Daej_convergence} also the phase shifts obtained from the NCSM results with~$N^{i}_{\max}=10$ and~$\hbar\Omega^{i}$ ranging from 15~MeV to 40~MeV together with the respective parameterization.
-We do not include these $N^{i}_{\max}=10$ results in our selection of the NCSM eigenenergies used in Eq.~\eqref{rms_w} since the respective phase shifts~$\delta_{1}(E_{i})$ deviate from the common curve formed by the NCSM results in the three larger model spaces at the energies above the resonance region.
-However in the resonance region, which is of our primary interest, the~$N_{\max}^{i}=10$ phase shifts only slightly deviate from the phase shifts from the three larger model spaces.
-As a result, the~$N_{\max}^{i}=10$ resonance parameters (see Table~\ref{Tab:convergence32mDaej}) appear to be close to those obtained in larger model spaces.